abhi-codecraft/vue-paginate/README.md

 ---

-Feel free to replace `@abhicodecraft/vue-paginate` with your exact package name, and customize any other sections as you like.
-This should give users a clear guide on how to install, set up, and use your pagination component in their Vue projects.
+This content is ready for your GitHub repository, making it easy for users to install, set up, and use your pagination component.